F-Tahir/ObjectTracker-Hons/README.md

 ## Dissertation ideas
-1) Technical evaluation of the test devices (S6 and Google Nexus 5X) 1.1) Camera/CPU specs, fps, resolution, colour space
+1. Technical evaluation of the test devices (S6 and Google Nexus 5X)<br />
+..1.
+Camera/CPU specs, fps, resolution, colour space<br />
-2) Recording/tracking prototype description (for manual and automatic tracking?)
+2. Recording/tracking prototype description (for manual and automatic tracking?)<br />
-    2.1) Matching methods for matchTemplate (e.g SQDIFF, CCOEFF, etc) 2.2) Talk about SURF vs SIFT dsscriptors if I use Features2D for online tracking
+..1.
+Matching methods for matchTemplate (e.g SQDIFF, CCOEFF, etc)<br />
+..2.
+Talk about SURF vs SIFT dsscriptors if I use Features2D for online tracking<br />
-3) Descriptions and evaluations of the different automatic tracking methods 3.1) Evaluate based on efficiency, reliability and simplicity 3.2) If using Features2D framework, can compare SURF vs SIFT descriptors (SURF claimed to be faster, is this claim true?)
+3. Descriptions and evaluations of the different automatic tracking methods<br />
+..1.
+Evaluate based on efficiency, reliability and simplicity<br />
+..2.
+If using Features2D framework, can compare SURF vs SIFT descriptors (SURF claimed to be faster, is this claim true?)<br />
-    3.3) Suggestions for optimisation (e.g. downscaling image, searching only part of image, etc) 3.4) Talk about each tracking method in detail, how it works, its advantages and disadvantages
+..3.
+Suggestions for optimisation (e.g. downscaling image, searching only part of image, etc)<br />
+..4.
+Talk about each tracking method in detail, how it works, its advantages and disadvantages<br />
-4) Evaluation of the overall program
+4. Evaluation of the overall program<br />
-    4.1) Usability, are android devices suitable?
+..1.
+Usability, are android devices suitable?<br />
-    4.2) Advantages and disadvantages to current system 4.3) Is it a practical application?
+..2.
+Advantages and disadvantages to current system<br />
+..3.
+Is it a practical application?<br />